Bachelor of Midwifery

 Location of professional placements

-Placements are available at a range of sites including Logan, Redlands, Toowoomba, and Gold Coast and Sunshine Coast University Hospitals.
+Placements are available at a range of sites including Logan, Redlands, Toowoomba, Gold Coast and Sunshine Coast University Hospitals and Northern NSW Local Health District (including Byron, Tweed Valley and Lismore Hospitals).
 In your third year, you may have an opportunity to complete a rural or international clinical placement.

 Students are required to indicate preferences for clinical placement location when they apply for entry to the program and final placements are arranged by the School of Nursing and Midwifery.
 While every effort is made to place students in proximity to their place of residence, this is not always possible.